victor95pc/jest-react-hooks-mock/README.md

 # What its?
-Finally a simple solution to access the states and setters inside your react hook components without the need to change any line in your components. :relaxed:
+Finally a simple solution to access the states and dispatchers inside your react hook components without the need to change any line in your components. :relaxed:

 # Install